fedden/poker_ai/README.md

 │   └── utils      # Utility code like seed setting.
 ├── research       # A directory for research/development scripts
 │                  # to help formulate understanding and ideas.
-├── scripts        # Scripts to help develop the main library.
 └── test           # Python tests.
     ├── functional # Functional tests that test multiple components │              # together.